-The effects of proposed actions under this heading would not result in an impairment of NPS-owned resources or values.
+The effects of proposed actions under this heading would not result in an impairment of Reserve resources or values.

 Actions identified in Alternative B would have moderate beneficial impacts to soundscape.
 Implementing a tracking system for documenting changes in the cultural landscape would also allow the Reserve to identify potential changes to soundscape, such as use of new agricultural tools or technology that differ from those traditionally associated with rural agriculture.
+In addition, encouraging Island County to adopt an overlay zone would have moderate benefits by preventing the intrusion of short- and long-term sounds associated with the five-acre residential build-out into a the soundscape.